apache/sling-org-apache-sling-feature/readme.md

 ## Bundles

-A feature normally declares a number of bundles that are contained in the feature.
+A feature normally declares a number of bundles that are provided through the feature.
 The bundles are not stored inside the feature but referenced via their Maven Coordinates in the `bundles` section of the feature model.

 Individual bundles are either referenced as a string value in the `bundles` array in the feature model, or they can be specified